XFX0903/XFX0903.github.io/_pages/about.md

 ## About Me

-I'm a junior student from [School of School of Journalism and Communication](https://jc.nju.edu.cn), [Nanjing University](https://www.nju.edu.cn).
+I'm a junior student from [School of Journalism and Communication](https://jc.nju.edu.cn), [Nanjing University](https://www.nju.edu.cn).
 I majored in News Reporting and Writing, and also minored in Photography and Advertising Planning.

 As a journalism major, I am passionate about storytelling and communication.
 I have taken various courses on journalism, media, and communication, which have sharpened my critical thinking and analytical skills.
 Additionally, I have also participated in various internships and projects, where I have gained practical experience in news reporting, editing, and multimedia production.